dot

-UNB EE4253 Digital Communications
+UNB ECE4253 Digital Communications

 Department of Electrical and Computer Engineering - University of New Brunswick, Fredericton, NB, Canada

-16-QAM Demodulator Tool
+16-QAM Decoding Tool

 In 16-QAM, information in conveyed through phase and amplitude variations.
 In each time period, the phase and/or amplitude can change once.
 Since there are sixteen possible phase and amplitude states, there are 4 bits of information conveyed within each time slot.
 The rate of change (baud) in this signal determines the signal bandwidth, but the throughput or bit rate for 16-QAM is four times the baud rate.
 A V.22bis modem operates at 600 baud to give 2400 bits per second throughput